The build system contains a text preprocessor similar to the C preprocessor,

 Undefines a preprocessor variable.

 Disables output if the conditional is false.
 This can be nested to arbitrary depths.
-Note that in the equality checks, the variable must come first, and the comparison operator must not be surrounded by any whitespace.
+Note that in the equality checks, the variable must come first.

 Reverses the state of the previous conditional block; for example, if the